s-rohith/python-learning/README.md

-# sample-python
-For Python Self Learning and scripting
+# Python Self Learning and scripting

 To run this,
 $ gunicorn --bind localhost:8081 run:ap
 $ curl localhost:8081/